What is Plastic? its Properties and How it is Made

 Polyimide – is also a high-temperature specialized plastic type used in materials like Kapton tape.

-Plutarch material – this is a biodegradable and heat-resistant thermoplastic that contained a modified corn starch.
+Plutarch material – this is a biodegradable and heat-resistant thermoplastic that contains a modified cornstarch.

-Polysulfone – these types of plastics are high-temperature melts processable resin used in membranes, filtration medial, water heater dip tubes, and other high-temperature applications.
+Polysulfone – these types of plastics are high-temperature melt-processable resins used in membranes, filtration media, water heater dip tubes, and other high-temperature applications.

 Polydiketoenamine (PDK) – it’s a new type of plastic that can be dunked in acid and change shape endlessly.